 This discussion has outlined the basis for asking three questions.
-First, what kind of explanatory framework should be invoked when explaining universal features of language?
-Secondly, are any of the principles underlying situated cognitive science relevant to understanding the characteristic structure of language?1 Thirdly, what kind of explanatory leverage can be gained by breaching the principle of detachment, and exploring issues of language evolution via computational modelling and simulation?
-On the validity of artificial intelligence, Chomsky notes 'in principle simulation certainly can provide much insight' (Chomsky 1993b: 30).
-Perhaps more relevant is the quotation located at the beginning of this chapter from another prominent linguist, Ray Jackendoff.
-Taking these two observations together, we should at least consider the role of the cultural transmission of language in explaining the universal features of language.
+Firstly, what kind of explanatory vocabulary should be invoked when explaining universal features of language?
+Secondly, are any of the principles underlying situated cognitive science relevant to understanding the characteristic structure of language?1 Thirdly, what kind of explanatory leverage can be gained by breaching the principle of detachment, and exploring issues of language evolution via computational modeling and simulation?
+On the validity of artificial intelligence Chomsky notes "in principle simulation certainly can provide much insight" (Chomsky 1993:p30).
+Perhaps more relevant is the quotation located at the beginning of this article, made by another prominent linguist, Ray Jackendoff.
+Taking these two observations together we should at least consider the role of the cultural transmission of language in explaining the universal features of language.
 The next section outlines recent work on exploring precisely this question.